Dear Windows Vista Firewall...

 At first it was only upon restarting the PC.
 You'd restart the PC, boot into Windows, and be prompted to unblock a program from accessing the internet.
 Disable the firewall, and get back to work.
 Rinse and repeat as needed.

 But now it seems all we have to do is leave a Vista-powered PC up and running for a couple of days, and (without warning, trigger, or any user intervention), the stupid firewall turns itself back on again!
-As great as the Vista firewall may be, ((Yes, we really do mean it.
-It now has a full MMC control panel, and it's fully customizable - even more so than our previous favorites for Windows XP, namely Sygate and Outpost in that order)) we simply don't need it!
+As great as the Vista firewall may be,1 we simply don’t need it!

 The problem is, this isn't just one PC.
 We've spotted this behavior on 3 PCs, and it has no rhyme or reason.
 It comes without cause or warning, and it doesn't have a pattern to how long it takes before it reactivates.
 However, there is a solution: